We have information you must know before you buy the Routan.

 Where hard plastic dominates the dash and doors of the Town & Country, the Routan has nicely padded door armrests and a quality soft-touch upper dash.
 It's not all luxury level, though.
 The lower dash is hard plastic and the trim piece that bisects the dash is thin plastic.
 On one model we drove, this piece didn't fit well either.
 The white-faced gauges with black numbers are sourced from Chrysler.
 Surrounded by a faux aluminum trim piece, they are not that easy to read in bright sunlight.

 The radio is set high on the center of the dash, and VW offers a version of Chrysler's UConnect Tunes and UConnect GPS hard-drive radios called JoyBox.
 JoyBox is also offered in two versions, one with a navigation system and one without.
-Both include a touchscreen, and both versions have a 30-gigabyte hard drive that holds music and picture files.
+Both include a touchscreen, both come with one year of Sirius satellite radio, and both have a 30-gigabyte hard drive that holds music and picture files.
 Those files can be ripped from a CD or downloaded from a thumb drive plugged into the vehicle's USB outlet.
 When the navigation system is ordered, the hard drive also holds navigation map information.
-The navigation system has voice activation, and comes with one year of Sirius satellite radio.
+The navigation system has voice activation.

 Routan's controls are easy to use, though those on the right of the radio or touchscreen can be a bit of a reach for the driver.
 The climate controls are located below the radio, and they're self explanatory.
 The gearshift is mounted between the radio and the instrument panel.
 It's easy to reach, leaves plenty of room for other controls, and includes an electronic gear readout in the instrument cluster.